 Keeping your HVAC system running smoothly will require occasional maintenance over time.

 “Things like the capacitor, which is like the battery, or the contractors, which are like electrical switches, are basic repairs,” said Carman.
-“But when you encounter leaks in the coils or the compressor starts giving you issues, those are large repairs and you wouldn’t necessarily want to do it.”
+“But when you get into leaks in the coils or the compressor starts giving you issues, those are large repairs and you wouldn’t necessarily want to do it.”

-If you are given repair estimates that exceed what you hoped to spend, you might want to look at putting that money toward a replacement, he added.
+If you are given repair estimates that exceed what you expected to spend, you might want to look at investing that money into a replacement, he added.
 A new HVAC system will not only help you capitalize on your home improvement budget, but it will keep your house comfortable — regardless of what the weather report says.

 Tired of paying an arm and a leg for HVAC repairs, only to have the system break down again next month?
 Ask Service Experts about the benefits of their exclusive Advantage Program where you can subscribe to home comfort from a new, high-efficiency HVAC system with no down payment, no repair charges ever for labor or parts and no cost annual maintenance.